Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following Italy's move, Germany is also considering banning ChatGPT

 Steve Mills, director of AI ethics at Boston Consulting Group (BCG), said companies are concerned about employees accidentally revealing sensitive information.
-If the data people input is being used to train this AI tool, they have lost control of the data to someone else.
+If the data people input is being used to train this AI tool, they have given away control of the data to someone else.

-According to OpenAI's privacy policy, the company may collect all personal information and data of service users to improve AI models.
+According to OpenAI's privacy policy, the company may collect all personal information and data from service users to improve its AI models.
 They may use this information to improve or analyze their services, conduct research, communicate with users, and develop new programs and services.

 The privacy policy states that OpenAI may provide personal information to third parties without notifying users, unless required by law.
 OpenAI also has its own Terms of Service document, but the company places much of the responsibility on users to take appropriate measures when interacting with AI tools.

-ChatGPT’s owners have posted on their blog about their approach to safe AI.
-The company emphasizes that it does not use data to sell services, advertise, or build profiles of users, but rather that OpenAI uses data to make its models more useful.
+ChatGPT's owners have posted on their blog about their approach to safe AI.
+The company emphasizes that it doesn't use data to sell services, advertise, or build profiles of users.
+Instead, OpenAI uses data to make its models more useful.
 For example, user conversations will be used to train ChatGPT.

 06DRHXAVI9Fvj02541vbBqy-1.webp